percona/pmm/doc/source/glossary.option.rst

 Passing options to PMM Server docker at first run
 ================================================================================

-If you use |docker| to run the server, use the :option:`-e` flag followed by the parameter.
+|docker| allows configuration options to be passed using the flag :option:`-e` followed by the option you would like to set.
+parameter.
 Use this flag in front of each parameter that you pass to
 |pmm-server|.